 - You can also filter according to the status of an asset (5).
 For example, you may need to find only the published version of some of your assets.
 The status is shown in the lower right area of the asset, indicated by the colored circle.
 Here’s a handy table showing what the circles mean.

 - In Review

 - The menu at the top of the page (6) lists the actions you can take.
 You can add files into the repository from your computer or files that are already stored in your Documents cloud account or, if your administrator has enabled cloud storage integration, from a third-party cloud storage provider.
 You can also create a content item by clicking Create and then selecting a content type to use from the list.
 Click to see additional options.
 You can view translation jobs.
 You can go to the collections view, which lists all the collections for the repository.
 From there, you can open each collection and see the assets that are being managed in that collection.
 You can view the analytics for the open repository.
-To view the sidebar panel, which includes categories, tags, collections, and channels, click .
+To view the sidebar panel, which includes categories, tags, collections, properties, activities, and channels, click .

 - You can list the assets in your view by name or by the last date they were updated (7).
 You can also toggle between smaller tiles and larger tiles, letting you see more or less assets per page.

 - Asset details are shown on each tile (8).
 This shows what kind of asset it is (.jpg, .png and so on), a download action you can use, and the status of the asset.

 - If the asset is a content item, it might be translated.
 A list of translated versions is shown when you select the drop-down arrow next to the translation notation on the content item tile (9).
 To view all the languages associated with an item, select the item and click Expand.
 A new screen opens, showing you the translated versions of that asset.